ubercj/tnw-mockup/README.md

 # Building with Responsive Design

+This is a project from The Odin Project's curriculum - read more about this assignment [here](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/html-and-css/lessons/building-with-responsive-design).

+The goal of this project is to mimic the layout of [the TNW site](https://thenextweb.com/).
+They use media queries to gracefully transition between devices with different screen widths.

-See the page live [here](https://ubercj.github.io/tnw-mockup/).
+See my page live [here](https://ubercj.github.io/tnw-mockup/).
 To see the different layouts from the different media queries, you'll want to change the size of your browser window or use the Responsive Design mode in your browser's developer tools.

 The 3 different layouts have the following breakpoints for screen width:
--1024 px or wider
+* 1024 px or wider
--Between 768 and 1023 px wide
+* Between 768 and 1023 px wide
--767 px or less
+* 767 px or less

-This is a project from The Odin Project's curriculum - read more about this assignment [here](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/html-and-css/lessons/building-with-responsive-design).

-The goal of this project is to create sort of a copy of [the TNW site](https://thenextweb.com/).
-They use media queries to gracefully transition between devices with different screen widths.

 I actually found this to be pretty fun, and the Responsive Design mode in Firefox Developer Tools was incredibly helpful and easy to use.